Last Updated on October 28, 2023

 Obtaining bone from the iliac crest can be associated with significant morbidity.
 Both the anterior and posterior portions of the iliac crest are often used for the purpose of bone grafting.

-A review of the literature reveals following reported complications of bone grafting.
+A review of the literature reveals the following reported complications of bone grafting.

 Complications of Bone Grafting